Bullet the Blue Sky: Writing and recording

 "Bullet the Blue Sky" first originated as a demo that U2 recorded during a jam session at STS Studios in Dublin with producer Paul Barrett, prior to the proper Joshua Tree recording sessions.
 While listening to a song by English rock band the Fall, U2 guitarist the Edge tried to emulate its guitar riff, but instead came up with his own part that was, in his approximation, "uptempo, like real hard-hitting".
 It eventually became the chorus for "Bullet the Blue Sky".
 Bassist Adam Clayton and drummer Larry Mullen Jr. then joined in playing at half-time.
-Lead vocalist Bono recalled that Clayton was also playing in a different key from the Edge.
-The guitarist became irritated, as the rhythm section was playing much differently than how he thought they should.
-He thought to himself, "What the fuck are they doing?", and considered stopping the jam.
+Lead vocalist Bono recalled that Clayton was also playing in a different key from the Edge, who became irritated and considered stopping the jam.
 After the take was completed, the band listened to playback in the control room and realised that the demo was "absolutely brilliant".
 Compared to the final version of the song, the Edge described the demo as "much more bare-boned, like a heavy funk track".
 Still, the song was discarded for some time until producer Brian Eno, who described it as a "homeless riff", convinced the band it was worth working on.

-In July 1986, Bono and his wife Ali travelled to Nicaragua and El Salvador, where they saw firsthand the distress of peasants bullied by political conflicts and United States military intervention.
+In July 1986, Bono and his wife Ali Hewson travelled to Nicaragua and El Salvador, where they saw firsthand the distress of peasants bullied by political conflicts and United States military intervention.
 The trip angered Bono and formed the basis of the song's lyrics.
 He said, "I remember the ground shaking, and I remember the smell, I suppose, of being near a war zone.
 I don't think we were in danger, but I knew there were lives in danger or being lost close to us, and I felt for them.
 It upset me as a person who read the Scriptures, to think that Christians in America were supporting this kind of thing, this kind of proxy war because of these Communists."
 In August, after reconvening with his bandmates in Dublin to resume work on The Joshua Tree, Bono instructed the Edge to "put El Salvador through an amplifier", resulting in the song's feedback-based guitar part.
 The Edge said that his guitar playing was also informed by Bono's lyrics.